-5 Mentors: role and training entitlement
+5. Mentors: role and training entitlement

-The mentor role is crucial to the development of Early Career Teachers , and of great importance to your school and local community more widely.
+The mentor role is crucial to the development of Early Career Teachers, and of great importance to your school and local community more widely.
 We are very aware that many mentors will have been performing a similar function for some years now and will bring a wealth of experience to this role.
 For others, it will be a new challenge.
-Either way, the role of mentor is foundational to this Programme: it is what will drive the greatest improvements in ECTs' knowledge, skills and confidence.
+Either way, the role of mentor is foundational to this programme: it is what will drive the greatest improvements in ECTs' knowledge, skills and confidence.
 Mentors will provide support and challenge and be ECTs' chief guide through the tricky first two years in the profession.

 We will train and support each mentor to develop a constructive developmental relationship with their ECT, using the principles of Instructional Coaching whilst harnessing their own experience and expertise.
-Mentors will receive a full package of training, which includes face-to-face sessions and pre-recorded webinars to ensure they are fully supported to undertake the role.

-As well as face-to-face and virtual sessions to develop knowledge and skills in mentoring (aligned to the DfE Mentor Standards), access to extensive guidance and support resources on the ECF and full evidence base, a new induction package has been developed, covering core content, ensuring new and non-standard mentors can access foundational information and professional development immediately and consistently.
+We place mentors at the heart of our programme.
+For us, it is crucial that mentors benefit from the best professional development themselves, so that they can support their ECTs effectively and so that they are rewarded for the invaluable work they do for the sector.
+Provision includes face-to-face and virtual sessions to develop knowledge and skills in mentoring (aligned to the DfE Mentor Standards), access to extensive guidance and support resources on the ECF and full evidence base, and an induction package for mentors.
+This induction supports in covering core content, ensuring that all mentors can access foundational information and professional development immediately and consistently.

 As part of the induction package, to supplement the reading and reflection and to encourage mentors to engage critically with the evidence base, we have also added Year 1 podcasts for each Block for mentors to access which pull out key ideas from research, offering examples, anecdotes and reflection questions so that mentors can listen on the go.
+The induction package also includes an introduction to the online platform, ECPDP, ECF and instructional coaching.

-Please note, although we anticipate that the same mentor will work with the ECT for the period of the Programme, we understand that this is not always possible.
+Please note, although we anticipate that the same mentor will work with the ECT for the period of the programme, we understand that this is not always possible.
 If any changes do prove necessary, please let your Delivery Partner know as soon as possible.

-6 Mentors' use of Instructional Coaching
+6. Mentors' use of Instructional Coaching

 Instructional Coaching is a strongly evidenced model of support for improving teacher practice.
-In terms of impact on pupil outcomes it has a better evidence base than any other form of CPD (Sims, 2019), which is why all mentors on this Programme will use it as a model for working with their ECTs.
+In terms of impact on pupil outcomes it has a better evidence base than any other form of CPD (Sims, 2019), which is why all mentors on this programme will use it as a model for working with their ECTs.

-Instructional Coaching involves an expert teacher or practitioner working individually with an early career teacher.
+Instructional Coaching involves an expert teacher or practitioner working individually with an Early Career Teacher.
 Not to be confused with traditional coaching and open-ended questions, Instructional Coaching is a structured cycle of identify - learn - improve.
 Crucially, Instructional Coaching involves revisiting the same specific skills, with bite-size feedback each time.
 Mentors won't just tell their ECTs what they need to improve but how to improve.